ASPP/pelita_template/README.md

     # do not move at all
     return bot.position
 ```
-As seen above, your implementation consists of a team name (the `TEAM_NAME` string) and a function `move`, which is given a bot and a state and returns the next position for current bot.
+As seen above, your implementation consists of a team name (the `TEAM_NAME` string) and a function `move`, which takes a `bot` object  (which contains all the data that you need to make your decision) and a `state` dict (which you are supposed to fill) and returns the next position for current bot.
 Don't panic right now, in the [Full API Description](#full-api-description) section you'll find all the details.

 ## Content of this repository
 In this repository you will find several demo implementations (all files named `demoXX_XXX.py`), that you can use as a starting point for your own implementations.
+The demos build upon each other, so it will be useful to follow them in order.

 The files named  `test_demoXX_XXX.py` are example unit tests for some of the demo bot implementations.
 You can run the tests within a clone of this repo with `pytest` by typing:
 ```bash
 $ python -m pytest
 ```